JuliaOpt/MathProgBase.jl/doc/mathprogbase.rst

     Returns a vector indicating the types of each variable, with values described above.

-.. function:: setwarmstart!(m::AbstractMathProbModel)
+.. function:: setwarmstart!(m::AbstractMathProbModel, v)

-    Provide an initial solution to the MIP solver.
+    Provide an initial solution ``v`` to the MIP solver.
 To leave values undefined, set them to ``NaN``.